🏹 DIY Paper Bow and Arrow – An Easy Craft for Kids and Parents

 Step 1: Roll the Paper Sticks

-• Remove the pencil and tape each roll to secure its shape.
+Roll five paper sticks around a pencil.
+Slide the pencil out and tape each roll so it keeps its shape.

 Step 2: Prepare the Frame

-• Set one stick aside for later (this will be the handle).
+Set one stick aside for later.
+That will be the handle.

-• Poke a small hole in the center of each.
+Poke a small hole in the center of each flattened stick.

-• Line up the four flattened pieces in a cross or “X” shape.
+Lay the four flattened pieces in a cross shape.

-• Roll a tiny paper stick and tape it tightly to make it strong.
+Roll a tiny paper pin (a very thin stick) and tape it tightly so it is strong.

-• Tape the two middle arms side by side for extra support.
+Tape the two middle arms side by side to reinforce the center.

 Step 4: Add the Handle

-• Take the fifth paper stick and tape it vertically across the center.
+Take the fifth stick you saved.
+Tape it vertically across the center of the cross.

-• This becomes the handle of your bow.
+This becomes the handle you hold while shooting.

-• Cut a notch at both ends of the horizontal arms.
+Cut a small notch at both ends of the horizontal arms.

-• Hook one end into the left notch, the other into the right.
+Hook one end into the left notch and the other into the right.

-• Add a third rubber band across the bottom—it acts like a pulley.
+Add a third rubber band across the bottom.
+It acts like a moving belt.

-• Test it: when you pull the bottom band, the top two tighten.
+Test the motion.
+When you pull the bottom band, the top band should tighten.

 Step 6: Make the Arrow